 Do you experience mild discomfort, even pain, when eating ice cream or drinking hot liquids?
-If so, it’s likely you have sensitive teeth and could benefit from sensitive teeth treatment.
+If so, it’s likely you have sensitive teeth and could benefit from endodontic therapy services.
 Multiple factors can cause teeth sensitivity, including:

 - Tooth decay or exposed tooth roots